 Perkins Garden Trail

-You will find all walks of life here.
-From strollers to wheelchairs and everything in between.
-A few tips to take into consideration is there is little to no shade in the park so dress and pack accordingly.
+You will find all walks of life here from strollers to wheelchairs and everything in between.
+A few tips to take into consideration are that there is little to no shade in the park, so dress and pack accordingly.
 Sunscreen and water are essentials.
 Benches are located sporadically along the trail that can give little hikers a respite.

 Utilize the map you obtained at the visitor center to ensure that you see all the formations you desire.
-A few formations will require you take additional trails.
-The Siamese Twins trail is an easy 1 miles loop that can be managed with a toddler in tow.
+A few rock formations will require you to take other trails.
+The Siamese Twins trail is an easy 1-mile loop that is doable with a toddler in tow.
 It all depends on their state of being after the Perkins Garden Tour.
-This part of the park is not paved, however, the trails are well maintained.
+This part of the park is not paved.
+However, the trails are well maintained.

 Other Tips For Visiting Garden of the Gods With a Toddler:

-- Picnics: There are picnic areas throughout the park, but they are not shaded.
-The sun can be brutally hot which can make for a miserable picnic.
+- Picnics: There are picnic areas throughout the park, but they do not offer shade.
+The sun can be brutally hot, which can make for a miserable picnic.
 I would recommend bringing a canopy or umbrella.

-- Dogs are welcome at the park as long as they are leashed.
+- Dogs are welcome at the park as long as they are on a leash.

 - Bring a carrier/stroller even if you think your little one can walk the entire time.

 My final piece of advice is don’t push your little one’s limit.
 Depending on what time of year you go, it is likely going to be hot.
-The heat can wear them out faster and can likely lead to a meltdown.
-Plan on doing one big thing and see how it goes.
+The heat can wear little ones out faster and can likely lead to a meltdown—plan on doing one big thing and see how it goes.
 You may need to take a break, go home or cool off at the Trading Post with ice cream.